DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_06__text_values.md

 Verify text field is a date formatted as "yyyymmdd".
 For example, use the SQL below to verify that the field some_date_fmt1 in table employees is date format "yyyymmdd".
 <details><summary>More details...</summary>

- * Although it might be more concise to use a regular expression to implement this validation check, I went ahead and used only the native and thus more universal commands LIKE, REPLACE(), LENGTH(), TRIM(), etc.
+ * Although it might be more concise to use a regular expression to implement this validation check, I went ahead and used only the native and thus more universal commands LIKE, REPLACE(), LENGTH(), TRIM(), etc.  Also, it allows for more specific rejection codes below.
 * Note in the first WHEN clause the use of multiple REPLACE() commands that take a date like '20210401" and convert all numeric digits to '' such that the actual converted test string is '' to match the expected value of ''.
 * Note in the second WHEN clause that the value is confirmed to be 8 characters in length
 * Note in the third thru fifth WHEN clauses that each date part (year, month, day) is confirmed to be within an appropriate range.